10 Most Sustainable Wineries in Napa

 401 St. Helena Highway South, St. Helena, CA 94574, (707) 967-2626

-Though HALL may be globally distinguished for its quality and award-winning wines, they are as outstanding for their WE CARE commitment; believing in responsible entrepreneurship and giving back across the four categories of community, arts, responsible business practices, and entrepreneurship.
+Though HALL may be globally distinguished for its quality and award-winning wines, they are as outstanding for their We CARE commitment, believing in responsible entrepreneurship and giving back across the four categories of community, arts, responsible business practices, and entrepreneurship.

-WE CARE encompasses the family’s active green and sustainable initiatives across their three luxury wine brands, HALL, WALT, and BACA.
+We CARE encompasses the family’s active green and sustainable initiatives across their three luxury wine brands, HALL, WALT, and BACA.
 Major sustainability achievements date back to 2009 when HALL’s St. Helena property earned LEED Gold for its fully sustainable production facility.
 Since then, HALL was also awarded LEED Gold Certification for its St. Helena tasting room and high-tech production facility.
-HALL Family Wines’ 12 Estate Vineyards are Certified Sustainable by the California Sustainable Winegrowing Alliance (CSWA) and three of their vineyards are certified organic by CCOF.
+HALL Family Wines’ 12 Estate Vineyards are Certified Sustainable by the California Sustainable Winegrowing Alliance (CSWA) and two of their vineyards are certified organic by CCOF.
 Another detail we love, every year all employees are given 40 hours to volunteer for a charitable organization.

 Round Pond Estate

 A true garden-to-table experience.
-Photo Courtesy of Round Pond Estate | Briana Marie Photography
+Photo courtesy of Round Pond Estate | Briana Marie Photography

 875 Rutherford Road, Rutherford, CA 94573, (707) 302-2575